 When CriticalArc first launched, we concentrated on perfecting our SafeZone solution for Universities.

-Now we have established a base of customers that are actively using SafeZone across a wide variety of campuses, facilities and residential communities in more than 450 locations in Asia Pacific, UK, Europe, Africa and the Middle East, serving the security and safety needs of 750,000 residents, students and staff.
+Now we have established a base of customers in other sectors as well as higher education.
+Actively using SafeZone across a wide variety of campuses, facilities and residential communities in more than 450 locations globally, our customers serve the Safety, Security and Emergency Management needs of more than 1 million people.

 Australian Catholic University